We at Purcell Taylor Lawyers offer personalized, attentive service in the following areas:

 An Enduring Power of Attorney (“EPOA”) is a document that allows you to appoint another person to make decisions on your behalf in the event that you are unable to do so on your own behalf.
 For financial matters you can actually appoint attorneys to make decisions for you immediately.

 An EPOA is just as important as a Will in your estate plan.
-Once you have lost capacity to make your own decisions, you have lost the ability to make and EPOA.
+Once you have lost capacity to make your own decisions, you have lost the ability to make an EPOA.
 At this time it would be in the hands of the courts as to who can make decisions on your behalf.

 Purcell Taylor lawyers have many years of experience in assisting Executors in administering Estates and Trusts.
 We can assist with estates ranging from small simple Estates to large complex Estates.
 We also have in place a proven network of financial and taxation advisors to help us assist you through the Estate administration process.